-At the end of the night, one side of the border survived, but the other one didn’t.
+And at the end of the night, one side of the border survived, but the other one didn’t.

-On Wednesday night, the Soo Thunderbirds defeated their cross-border rivals, the Soo Eagles by a score of 3-2 at the John Rhodes Community Centre and have eliminated the Eagles 4-3 in the best of seven semifinal series.
+On Wednesday night, the Soo Thunderbirds defeated their cross-border rivals the Soo Eagles by a score of 3-2 at the John Rhodes Community Centre and have eliminated the Eagles 4-3 in the best of seven semifinal series.